GerardoMunoz/path/README.md

-# Curriculum Visualization Application
+# Paths Visualization Application
-This Tkinter application visualizes curriculum data and prerequisite connections.
+This Tkinter application visualizes path connections.
 The application allows you to load data from CSV files, visualize it on a canvas, manipulate it, and save it back to CSV or export it as SVG/HTML.

 ## Requirements
 * Python 3.x